 From the earliest symphonies to operas made in the past decade, politics has been present in classical music — not only as a subject of composer’s interest, but as a force that shapes the music deemed worthy.
 Today, we consider two works of music: one by a Russian composer under the microscope of the 1920s Soviet Union, the other by an American composer given considerably more leeway to comment on American international politics of the 1970s.

+This is the fourth and final piece in a miniseries called “On flakiness.”
+Read the other parts at this link.
 Shortly before Brett Kavanaugh was confirmed to the Supreme Court, he told Senator Susan Collins that Roe v.
 Wade, the landmark 1973 Supreme Court decision disallowing many state bans on abortion, was “settled law.”
-As Garrett Epps wrote in The Atlantic at the time, “[t]he implication was that Collins, who has indicated support for a…
+As…

+This is the third piece in a miniseries called “On flakiness.”
+Read the other parts at this link.
 The essential sociality of flakiness Talk of flakiness may appear trifling, but it is talk in which we engage nonetheless, and it is telling that we have a word for it.
-We evidently find some value in identifying certain actions and calling them as “flaking,” and this reveals something of our values more broadly.
-By…
+We evidently find some value in…

 Late Tuesday (May 14th), The Daily retracted an article, published on the same morning, about a Graduate School of Business Ph.D. student who claimed to have to forage for food.
 The piece was the second in a series of five (now four) stories about graduate students’ experiences with affordability at Stanford.
 The paper explained that the story “did not meet The Daily’s requirements for independent verification of facts and source attribution.”

+This is the second piece in a miniseries called “On flakiness.”
+Read the other parts at this link.
 What is flakiness?
-Last week, I surveyed what’s been written about flakiness in this paper, and found that the majority relied on this intuitive notion: Flaking is canceling plans (perhaps at the last minute) without a legitimate excuse.
-But this does not exhaust our intuitions about flaking.
-When we decide whether or not to flake,…
+Last week, I surveyed what’s been written about flakiness in this paper, and found that the majority relied on this intuitive notion: Flaking is canceling plans (perhaps at the last minute) without a legitimate…

 What is flakiness?
 We all have certain intuitions about flakiness, but they are surely imprecise.
 What are the facts required for someone to have flaked — is it lateness, canceling, or skipping with no notice?
 How about the normative facts?
 Is flaking simply “bad,” or do we have more complicated attitudes toward it?
 Over the last few volumes of this paper, Daily writers have fleshed out their own intuitions on flaking in different ways.
 To understand flakiness better, let’s start with their thoughts.